 2. They Are Manipulative

 Manipulative people will generally only speak to you when it suits them, when they are trying to convince you of a point of view that will benefit their cause or they are trying to get something out of you.
 They can be hard to spot at first because they are so well versed in deception.
-But remain vigilante because you might not realise you are being manipulative until it is too late.
-If someone is nice to you one day and not the next this can be a hint that their manipulation is not going to plan.

 3. Cannot Keep A Secret